Eswar-8/Handling_outliers/README.md

 # Handling_outliers
-How to handle outliers in a dataset
+Handling outliers in a dataset using IQR and Z-score